kimble4/CrossMgr/helptxt/BHPC-Workflow.md

 1. You should now see the combined results.
 Note that the offset for the new start wave has been calculated based on the difference between the two race start times.
 Tag reads that occurred before a given rider's start time are filtered out, as are those after their finish, in the usual way.
 CustomCategory results will normalise the riders' start offsets, so it is as if they were all competing in the same race.
 1. If this is a criterium event, ensure that [riders are being ranked by Average Speed][Race Options]; this is what the BHPC considers to be the fairest way of ranking riders who participated in races of different durations.

+To merge more than two races, merge the frist two, and then merge the third with this combined race, and so on.

 ## Finish times for DNF riders

 The BHPC credits DNF riders for the laps they completed during the race, by calculating the average speed for a virtual finish time.
 This should be done **after merging races**, for reasons that will become apparent.